 The 7.4s are supplied with a pair of stabilising feet which form a plinth when screwed to the underside of the speaker via 4 included Philips screws.
 Carpet spikes are provided, as are protective cups for hard floors.
 The spikes are designed to couple the speaker to the floor, improving the bass response and physical stability.
 If the speakers are directly placed on a springy carpet or an uneven hard floor, the back and forth movement of the cones will cause the cabinets to move, if only slightly.
 Spikes not only give the speaker more grip, preventing any unwanted movement, but they also equally distribute the vibrational energy that builds up in the cabinet to the 4 corners of the plinth rather than its gravitational centre and allow it to evenly disperse.
 Not only that, but the spikes help to prevent the transfer of vibrational energy from the cabinet into the floor, and vice versa.
 External vibrations cannot be eliminated unless the speaker cabinet is suspended in zero gravity, but they can at least be reduced and any reduction in vibration is a good thing.

-On the front, the cloth grills come pre-attached.
+On the front, the cloth grilles come pre-attached.
 They stand slightly proud of the front of the speaker with a surrounding gap.
-Removing the grills exposes the 2 7” drivers positioned above and below the tweeter which smooths dispersion over the crossover region, improving the 7.4s performance on and off axis.
+Removing the grilles exposes the 2 7” drivers positioned above and below the tweeter which smooths dispersion over the crossover region, improving the 7.4s performance on and off axis.
 Trims surround the drivers with a slightly rubberised texture and a Tannoy logo on the tweeter surround, and the driver fixings are visible.